RocketCommunicationsInc/astro-www/src/pages/components/link.md

 ---
 title: Link
-layout: project:layouts/docs/docs-layout.astro
----
-# Link

-A Link (also known as a Hyperlink) is a clickable text element.
+description: A Link (also known as a Hyperlink) is a clickable text element.
 It may be used for navigation and to trigger an event.
 Links are visualized to stand out from standard (non-clickable) text.
+layout: project:layouts/component-docs/component-docs-layout.astro
+assets:
+    name: Link
+---

 ## Rules of Thumb